-25 genius ways to fine-tune Spotify
+25 best Spotify tips and tricks: genius ways to fine-tune Spotify

 If you want to cut the costs of Spotify Premium, the service’s Family Plan is the way to go.

-For a mere £14.99 a month (only a fiver more than a single Premium account) it gives you up to six separate, unique Premium accounts to distribute among your nearest and dearest.
+For a mere £16.99 a month (only £7 more than a single Premium account) it gives you up to six separate, unique Premium accounts to distribute among your nearest and dearest.
 Each account can have its own library, playlists and offline music.

 7) Import your music